Published Apr 6, 2016

 It’s a good idea at this point to add some kind of handle; whether it is pulled, extruded, or cut from a slab is up to you.
 Handles will make it much easier to remove the baker from the oven.
 Allow the baker to fully dry, bisque fire it, fully cover it with food-safe glazes, and finally fire it to the recommended clay and glaze temperature.

-Then, make some rhubarb crisp following the recipe to the left!
+Then, make some rhubarb crisp following the recipe above!

 Sumi von Dassow is an artist, instructor, and frequent contributor to PMI.
 She lives in Golden, Colorado.